Roblox-Thot/RoCookieCopy/README.md

 # RoCookieCopy
-Firefox copy cookie and remove cookie
+Firefox copy cookie and remove cookie.

+Mostly made so I could test a bot quicker, but I'll _try_ to keep this working.

 ## Copy cookie
 Sets your Roblox cookie to your clipboard